Don’t let common CV mistakes get in the way of your job search.

 There are some exceptions—if you can’t fill out your CV otherwise, for example—but if you have lots of experience to display, you can give your less relevant experience less attention and spend more time on your best roles.

 It can be tempting to show off and include every award you’ve ever received in your CV, but accomplishments that don’t demonstrate relevant skills can distract from more important achievements.
 It’s fine to note that you were “Employee of the month” for 12 months running, but winning the “Best dresser in the office” award isn’t something you need to highlight.
+Irrelevant and unimpressive accomplishments are a cv mistake to avoid.

 Your first job out of high school probably won’t impress potential employers.
 When you’ve been in the workforce for a long time, jobs from early in your career aren’t as important as your more recent positions.
 You’ve likely changed industries, been promoted, and moved on to new companies several times since you started.
 Unless your early career was directly relevant and important, or your most recent experience isn't very impressive, early roles can be left off your CV.